GyanPrakash2/ChatBud/README.md

-# Chat_Room - Real-time Encrypted Chat Application
+# ChatBud - Real-time Encrypted Chat Application

-Chat_Room is a real-time chat application that allows users to communicate securely and privately in a multi-user environment.
+ChatBud is a real-time chat application that allows users to communicate securely and privately in a multi-user environment.
 The application is built using React JSX, Firebase, and SASS, providing a seamless and encrypted messaging system for enhanced security and confidentiality.

 ## Features